 What made me smile each day was driving home after working all day for a Great Metropolitan Telephone company.
 Shortly after turning right off of US 40 onto a neighborhood street I drove into Baltimore’s Leakin Park and was surrounded by trees while navigating a winding road that followed a creek driving the 912 through the twisty Wetheredsville Road to my home in Dickeyville.
 Just thinking about that drive makes me smile even today.
 The 912 wasn’t all that fast but had impeccable road manners and there was a litheness that I find so lacking in overweight, overprotected modern cars that, while they may have wonderful heating and ventilation controls, lack the spirit of a real sports car like the Porsche 912.

 While I enjoyed that drive home each day another drive sticks in my head that I can’t forget.
-I had just spent 18 days in St. Agnes Hospital and many more days at home recovering.
-It was the holiday season and when the docs decided I was strong enough to drive and I drove the 912 the short distance from my home to a nearby mall to do Christmas shopping.
+After being diagnosed with Hodgkin’s lymphoma, I spent 18 days in St. Agnes Hospital and many more days at home recovering.
+It was the holiday season and when the docs decided that I was strong enough to drive, I drove the 912 the short distance from my home to a nearby mall to do some Christmas shopping.
 Driving it produced a feeling of elation and freedom that even the newest Ferrari would not have produced.